 Back in the fall of 2013, I sent then publisher Mark Martin an article idea for the Lincoln Kids Newspaper.
 My first feature?
 The December Christmas open houses that happen in downtown Lincoln every year.
 He gladly accepted my article, so I pitched him more ideas for the upcoming issues.
 After I had written several articles, he asked if I would plan on writing an article for every issue.
 I have been honored to do just that.
 Mark’s son and daughter-in-law took over the Lincoln Kids Newspaper last year, so now I have been working with Karla to get my articles submitted.
 The Martins are a wonderful Lincoln family!

 For my quarterly article this time, I wrote about the Nebraska passport program and listed the six Lincoln locations.
 While passport places can be found across the state, this year more seem to be concentrated in this general Southeast Nebraska area.
 In my Lincoln Kids Newspaper article, I promised to post the list of all of the passport places that are within an hour or so of Lincoln.
-Tomorrow I will be putting that list up on the blog.
+Soon I will be putting that list up on the blog.
 Stay tuned. 🙂